 These are a few of the compatible banks and services supported by Samsung Pay in the UK:

 - M&S Bank

 - Starling Bank

 The payment limit is set by the bank or vendor, not by Samsung, so is different in different regions - not a fixed £30 maximum per transaction, as with contactless cards.

 On the whole though, you will not be restricted to a specific limit in the UK, just like you aren't with Apple Pay.

 Samsung Pay: How secure is it?

-In terms of security, Samsung told Pocket-lint that not only are details protected by Samsung's Knox real-time hacking surveillance and rooting prevention, but no card details are stored on either a Samsung server or the device itself.
+In terms of security, Samsung Pay details are protected by Samsung's Knox real-time hacking surveillance and rooting prevention, and no card details are stored on either a Samsung server or the device itself.

 Just like Apple Pay, Samsung Pay uses tokenisation.
 Card payments are made secure by creating a number or token that replaces your card details.
 This token is stored within a secure element chip on your device, and when a payment is initiated, the token is passed to the retailer or merchant.
 The retailer therefore never has direct access to your card details.